Doctor Septimus Pretorius: Psychosexual aspects of the character

 Dr. Pretorius is frequently identified as homosexual, or as near to homosexual as could be presented on-screen in 1935.
 There is no direct reference to homosexuality in the film.
 Bride of Frankenstein director James Whale was openly gay and frequently included camp elements in his films.
-He directed Thesiger (himself identified in some sources as more or less openly gay) to play the part as an "over the top caricature of a bitchy and aging homosexual".
+He directed Thesiger (himself identified in some sources as more or less openly gay) to play the part in a way that later viewers who are members of the queer community have interpreted as an "over the top caricature of a bitchy and aging homosexual".

 Gay film historian Vito Russo stops short of identifying Pretorius as gay, calling him instead "sissified" ("sissy" itself being Hollywood code for "homosexual").
 Pretorius serves as a figure of seduction and temptation, pulling Frankenstein away from his bride on their wedding night to engage in the "unnatural" act of non-procreative life.
 The Breen Office, responsible for enforcing Hollywood's Production Code, let Pretorius' behavior pass unchallenged.
 A novelisation of the film published in England made the implication even more clear, having Pretorius say to Frankenstein: "Be fruitful and multiply.
 Let us obey the Biblical injunction: you of course, have the choice of natural means; but as for me, I am afraid that there is no course open to me but the scientific way."